RetroDECK/ES-DE/USERGUIDE-DEV.md

 **A button**\
 _(Enter)_

-Select button to open gamelists from the system view, launch games, choose menu entries etc.
+Used to open gamelists from the system view, launch games, choose menu entries etc.

 **B button**\
 _(Back key)_